Rabies

 Transmission

 In North America, animals most likely to spread rabies are bats, raccoons, skunks, and foxes.
-Among travelers, dog and monkey bites are the most common.
+Among travellers, dog and monkey bites are the most common.
 The vast majority of rabies cases in the world are due to dog bites.
 A rabid animal usually exhibits unusual behaviour (e.g., a wild animal not fearful of being approached or domestic animal that attacks without being provoked).

 Symptoms